Silvana Koch-Mehrin: Debate attendance

 During the campaign for the 2009 European Parliament election, Frankfurter Allgemeine Zeitung (FAZ) criticised Koch-Mehrin for attending only 39% of the parliamentary debates, not counting maternity leave.
 She answered back and gave a statutory declaration that she had participated in 75% of the debates.
 The European Parliament then published a corrected number of 62%, with maternity leave taken into consideration.
 This figure would later be corrected to 75% without maternity leave, like she had stated earlier.
 Since giving a wrong statutory declaration is a criminal act, the European Parliament's administration reviewed additional attendance lists Koch-Mehrin provided.
 Mehrin's party urged a preliminary injunction against the FAZ, but withdrew it soon after, due to the fact of her stating a true statement.

 Later career

 In 2013, Koch-Mehrin founded the Women in Parliaments a Global Forum (WIP), a worldwide network of female politicians.
-WIP is an independent, non-partisan and not-for-profit foundation.
-Its mission is to advance society by increasing the number and influence of women in political leadership.
-The foundation have had numerous conferences, of which the most recent ones have been held in Jerusalem, Nairobi and Beirut.
-The organisation has undertaken two studies so far; Social Media: Advancing Women in Politics? and The female political career.
+With headquartes in Brussles, WPL (new name: Women Political Leaders) operates as an independent, non-profit, post-partisan international foundation.
+Its mission is to increasing the number and influence of women in political leadership.
+The foundation has held numerous summits, of which the most recent one took place Montenegro.
+WPL has undertaken and published six studies so far; among them the most recent one titled Protecting Voices: Advancing Digital Safety for Women in Politics.
+Leadership Dialogue at the European Parliament.